magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 *	[Using dynamic VCL snippets](https://docs.fastly.com/guides/vcl-snippets/using-dynamic-vcl-snippets){:target="_blank"}
 * [Mixing and matching Fastly VCL with custom VCL](https://docs.fastly.com/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl){:target="_blank"}

-## Create VCL snippets with cURL {#vcl-curl}
+## Create VCL snippets with curl {#vcl-curl}
-Using cURL commands, you can directly access the Fastly API and generate VCL snippets directly to your specific service.
+Using `curl` commands, you can directly access the Fastly API and generate VCL snippets directly to your specific service.

-What you should know about the cURL command and JSON values:
+What you should know about the `curl` command and JSON values:

 * Service ID: The ID indicates the specific Staging or Production service/environment.
 We provide this value.
 * FASTLY_API_TOKEN: The API Key for your Fastly account.
 We provide this value.
-* Editable Version #: The editable version for the VCL snippet from the first cURL
+* Editable Version #: The editable version for the VCL snippet from the first `curl`
 * type: Specifies the location to place the snippet such as `init` (above subroutines) and within subroutines like `recv`.
 See [Mixing and matching Fastly VCL with custom VCL](https://docs.fastly.com/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl){:target="_blank"} for examples.
 * content: The snippet of VCL code to run
 * priority: All Magento module uploaded snippets are 50.
 If you want an action to occur prior to Magento modules, enter a lower number like 5.
 If after Magento modules, use a higher number like 75.